letonchanh/dynamite/artifact/README.md

 ## Reproducing the Results

-To reproduce the results in Figures 6, 7, 8, and 9, in the folder `dynamite/benchmarks`, run `make BENCH_NAME` where `BENCH_NAME` is the name of the corresponding benchmark to a figure.
+To reproduce the results in Figures 6, 7, 8, 9, and 10, in the folder `dynamite/benchmarks`, run `make BENCH_NAME` where `BENCH_NAME` is the name of the corresponding benchmark to a figure, `integrated` for Figure 10.
 The default timeout is **300s** for each benchmark program.
 The details are as follows:

 - To reproduce Figure 6, run
     ```